guillaume-thiry/towards-online-video-inpainting/README.md

 ## Usage

+### Commands

 You can easily run any online inpainting script with the command:

 ```
 python evaluate_[backbone]_[model].py --ckpt checkpoints/[backbone].pth --video data/DAVIS/JPEGImages --mask data/DAVIS/Masks --evaluate --save_results
 ```
-- [backbone] is the name of the original inpainting algorithm: DSTT / FuseFormer / E2FGVI
+- *[backbone]* is the name of the original inpainting algorithm: DSTT / FuseFormer / E2FGVI
-- [model] is the name of the online inpainting pipeline to use: O (Online) / OM (Online-Memory) / OMR (Online-Memory-Refinement)
+- *[model]* is the name of the online inpainting pipeline to use: O (Online) / OM (Online-Memory) / OMR (Online-Memory-Refinement)
-- --video is the path of the corrupted images (see Data Organization)
+- *--video* is the path of the corrupted images (see Data Organization)
-- --mask is the path of the masks for these images
+- *--mask* is the path of the masks for these images
-- --evaluate means that the script will evaluate the inpaintings on different metrics (PSNR/SSIM/VFID)
+- *--evaluate* means that the script will evaluate the inpaintings on different metrics (PSNR/SSIM/VFID)
-- --save_results means that the inpaintings will be saved (as a folder of images)
+- *--save_results* means that the inpaintings will be saved (as a folder of images)

 Other parameters can be added to the command:
-- --save_folder to specify where to save the resulting inpaintings
+- *--save_folder* to specify where to save the resulting inpaintings
-- --num_neighbors to specify the number of neighboring frames to use for the prediction
+- *--num_neighbors* to specify the number of neighboring frames to use for the prediction
-- --ref_step and --num_refs to specify the number and frequency of the reference frames for the prediction
+- *--ref_step* and *--num_refs* to specify the number and frequency of the reference frames for the prediction

 Examples:
 ```